-The IBO intends to have three total rounds of selection, with the final two rounds having project areas aggregated by the Indiana Broadband Office rather than ISPs.
 Beyond this change to project area determination, all subsequent rounds of subgrantee selection will be conducted using the same procedures outlined above.
+All rounds of subgrantee selection will be available to all pre-qualified ISPs, even if the provider did not participate in a previous round of subgrantee selection.
+For example, an ISP may become pre-qualified and only participate in the third round of subgrantee selection.

 Each round will include the posting of the eligible BSLs, an application process through Ready.net, applications that are released publicly, and identical, neutral criteria that are applied by a fair group of scorers.